USS Cabildo (LSD-16)

 21st. - Arrived Okinawa in convoy.

 23rd. - At 0240 received "Flah Red, Control Yellow" warning.
 0245 went to General Quarters.
 LCVPs #1 and #2 took station 200 yards on port and starboard bow and commenced making smoke.
 At 0335 the air raid welcome to the pacific was over and the ship secured from General Quarters.
+The air raid action mentioned was not on the restricted schedule of activities for their second day at Okinawa.
+Link to photo of the schedule.

 August